grinnell-cs/csc151-images/_handouts/academic-integrity.md

 Here is a sample citation for my academic integrity policy, using a slight variant of the APA format.

-> Rebelsky, Samuel (2024).
-Academic Integrity .
-Grinnell College
-Department of Computer Science.
+> Rebelsky, Samuel (2025).
+Academic Integrity.
+Grinnell College Department of Computer Science.
 Available at {{ site.url |
-append: '/handouts/academic-integrity' }} (Last modified 23 April
+append: '/handouts/academic-integrity' }} (Last modified 21 January
-2024; Visited 23 January 2024).
+2025; Visited 21 January 2025).

 Once again, although I prefer careful citations, I will accept anything that shows that you've made an appropriate effort to acknowledge any